 Torah Talks is a weekly journey into the soul of Torah; highlighting a relevant topic gleaned from the weeks Torah portion.
 Each class is an exciting source based Torah study class.
-Explore the timeless messages Torah offers for todays Jews.
+Explore the timeless messages Torah offers for today's Jews.

 Classes right now our taking place on Wednesday evening at 7:00pm.